catherineloesch/project4-react-frontend/README.md

 rails generate devise User
 ```

-Next, I generated the Job model manually (the same way I had done before) and also created and migrated the database.
+Next, I generated the Job model (without devise) and also created and migrated the database.
 Folling the migration I made sure both the tables for users and jobs would appear in the Schema file:

 ```ruby